joravkumar/GCTranscriptionConnector-Google/README.md

 ## Use Cases

-This connector is designed to support two primary use cases that address different needs in multilingual contact center environments:
+This connector is designed to support two primary use cases that address different needs in contact center environments:

 ### 1. Transcription Only (No Translation)